optakt/flow-dps/docs/introduction.md

 $ ./flow-dps-indexer -a -l debug -d /var/flow/data/protocol -t /var/flow/data/execution -c /var/flow/bootstrap/root.checkpoint -i /var/flow/data/index
 ```

-This can take a very long time to process, and require large amounts of available storage space for the new index to be created.
+Creating the index database can take a very long time and requires large amounts of available storage space and memory.
 Once the indexing process is over, you can use the created DPS index to serve the DPS API, by running `flow-dps-server` and giving it access to the index.

 ```console